-Note that the Layered Linear Elastic Material in the Shell and Membrane interfaces is also available with the Structural Mechanics Module.
-However, its usage is restricted to a single layer material.
+The Linear Elastic Material, Layered in the Shell and Membrane interfaces is also available with the Structural Mechanics Module.
+However, its usage is then restricted to a single layer material.
 In that context, is mainly intended for modeling using nonlinear material models in the Shell interface and multiphysics couplings in the Shell and Membrane interfaces.